How farmers adopt new products and practices?

 4. Trust Networks

-Word of mouth is the most powerful form of marketing in agriculture.
-So adoption can be heavily influenced by:
+Word of mouth is the most powerful form of marketing in agriculture, which means adoption can be heavily influenced by:

 respected farmers